apache/beam/website/www/site/content/en/documentation/programming-guide.md

 #### 13.2.1.
 Using cross-language transforms in a Java pipeline

 Users have three options to use cross-language transforms in a Java pipeline.
 At the highest level of abstraction, some popular Python transforms are accessible through dedicated Java wrapper transforms.
-For example, Java SDK has `DataframeTransform` class which uses Python SDK's `DataframeTransform` and `RunInference` class in Java SDK for `RunInference` in Python SDK and so on.
-When a SDK-specific wrapper transform is not available for a target Python transform, you could use the lower-level [PythonExternalTransform](https://github.com/apache/beam/blob/master/sdks/java/extensions/python/src/main/java/org/apache/beam/sdk/extensions/python/PythonExternalTransform.java) class instead by specifying the fully qualified name of the Python transform.
-If you want to try external transforms from the SDKS other than Python, you may also use the lowest-level [External](https://github.com/apache/beam/blob/master/runners/core-construction-java/src/main/java/org/apache/beam/runners/core/construction/External.java) class.
+For example, the Java SDK has the `DataframeTransform` class, which uses the Python SDK's `DataframeTransform`, and it has the `RunInference` class, which uses the Python SDK's `RunInference`, and so on.
+When an SDK-specific wrapper transform is not available for a target Python transform, you can use the lower-level [PythonExternalTransform](https://github.com/apache/beam/blob/master/sdks/java/extensions/python/src/main/java/org/apache/beam/sdk/extensions/python/PythonExternalTransform.java) class instead by specifying the fully qualified name of the Python transform.
+If you want to try external transforms from SDKs other than Python, you can also use the lowest-level [External](https://github.com/apache/beam/blob/master/runners/core-construction-java/src/main/java/org/apache/beam/runners/core/construction/External.java) class.

 **Using an SDK wrapper**